00DV001/adf-data-ingestion-orchestration/README.md

 - **Condition Check**: If the count exceeds 500, data is copied to ADLS.
 - **Child Pipeline Trigger**: Invokes the product data pipeline if the customer count exceeds 600.
 - **Parameter Passing**: Customer count is passed to the child pipeline.

+#### Steps to follow

+1. **Create a New Pipeline:**
+   Click on "Author" to create a new pipeline for copying customer data.

+2. **Add a Lookup Activity:**
+   Drag a "Lookup" activity onto the canvas.
+   Configure it to fetch the record count from the customer table in the database.

+3. **Add an If Condition Activity:**
+   Drag an "If Condition" activity onto the canvas.
+   Set the condition to check if the record count is greater than 500.

+4. **Add a Copy Data Activity:**
+   Inside the "If Condition" activity, add a "Copy Data" activity.
+   Configure the source as the customer table and the sink as ADLS.

+5. **Add an Execute Pipeline Activity:**
+   Inside the "If Condition" activity, add an "Execute Pipeline" activity.
+   Set it to trigger the child pipeline and pass the customer record count as a parameter, greater than 600.

 #### Screenshots - Task 3